 Public relations is a participatory occupation, and it is as much a profession about strategic and analytical thinking as it is about creative problem-solving and tactical execution of program ideas.
-Class participation is about speaking up in class, just as you would be expected to speak up in the workplace.
+Class participation is about speaking up in class and in group discussions, just as you would be expected to speak up in the workplace.
 Silence is not an option in this class.
-Class participation includes in-class discussions, volunteering ideas/answers, and interaction with guest speakers.
+Class participation includes in-class discussions, volunteering ideas/answers, interaction with guest speakers and attendance.
 It is important to come to class prepared.
 Class participation points are awarded based on your participation and are determined by the instructor.